 About the Scholarship

-From 2016 onward, regional students in Year 10 and 11 can apply for the Nathaniel O’Brien Class of Cabaret Scholarship.
+Since 2016, regional students in Year 10 and 11 have been given the opportunity to apply for the Nathaniel O’Brien Class of Cabaret Scholarship.
 The recipients of the scholarship will participate in the Class of Cabaret program culminating in a group performance during the 2019 Adelaide Cabaret Festival.
 Each scholarship is valued at up to $5000 to assist with travel, accommodation and private vocal tuition in order for the selected student to participate in the program in Adelaide throughout Term 1 and 2 each year.
 In addition, Adelaide Festival Centre's CentrED program will provide a SACE teacher to guide each student through assessments to achieve SACE Creative Arts Course Stage 1 or Stage 2 accreditation by the conclusion of the program.
 Applications open each year in July.

 For more information about the Nathaniel O’Brien Class of Cabaret Scholarship please contact Jana Drummond at Jana.Drummond@adelaidefestivalcentre.com.au.